Skip to main content

 Creating a monthly budget can help you stay on track and avoid excess spending, but depending on your schedule and goals, it can also be helpful to outline your weekly or annual spending.
 To move toward creating a budget that works for you, follow the steps below:

 1. Understand and assess your debt, and learn methods for paying it off.
-Visit the MU Office for Financial Success for additional information.
+Visit the Fidelity Learning Center and review the resources for managing debt.

 2. If you have student debt, access the Fidelity Student Debt Tool to see if there's a better way to pay off your loans.